fimbul-works/runa/README.md

 # @fimbul-works/runa

-*Runa (ᚱᚢᚾᚨ)* is a TypeScript library for creating elegant, bidirectional, and type-safe data transformations.
+Runa is a TypeScript library for creating elegant, bidirectional, and type-safe data transformations.

-At its core, a **Runa** is a composable object with two fundamental methods: `encode` and `decode`.
+At its core, a *Runa* is a composable object with two fundamental methods: `encode` and `decode`.
 This design ensures that your data transformations are always reversible and perfectly type-safe, whether you're working with synchronous or asynchronous operations.

 ## Key Features